schourode/canonicalize/README.md

 # URL canonicalization with ASP.NET (MVC) routing

 The default URL routing setup in an ASP.NET application (MVC or web forms), using the `System.Web.Routing` framework, is very forgiving.
 For instance, it does not care about upper vs lower case, about trailing slashes or host names.
-This can be a problem if you care about search engine optimization (SEO), as the relaxed URL rules yields duplicate content.
+This can be a problem if you care about search engine optimization (SEO), as the relaxed URL handling yields duplicate content.

 *Canonicalize* complements the ASP.NET routing engine with a configurable `CanonicalizeRoute`, which will handle requests to non-canonical URLs by permanently redirecting (HTTP 301) to the canonical URL.